 I am an integrative microbial ecologist with training in microbial ecology, evolutionary biology, mycology, and genomics.
-I am an Assistant Professor of Ecosystem Genomics in the Department of Agricultural and Biosystems Engineering and the BIO5 Institute.
+I am an Assistant Professor of Ecosystem Genomics in the Department of Biosystems Engineering and the BIO5 Institute.
 I completed a BA in Biological Sciences from the University of Missouri-Columbia and my PhD in Plant Pathology from University of Arizona’s School of Plant Sciences.

 - Ecosystem Genomics

 Our Environmental Bioinformatics program is committed to open science!
 Developing bioinformatics tools and supporting community data resources, our projects enable large-scale "–omics" analyses at all levels of computational-ability.
 With large-scale data-sets, high-throughput computing, and big data analytics, we leverage technology to answer questions related to the relationship between microbes, their hosts, and the environment.